DBProductions/rabbitmq-cluster/README.md

  - prometheus
  - grafana

-In case you only want to have two instance without monitoring it can be started like this.
+If you only want to have two instances without monitoring, you can start them using the provided configuration like this.

     $ docker-compose up rabbitmq1 rabbitmq2 --build